logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 ##### Restore your archives

 Your existing drop filters **will not apply** when restoring data.
-Instead, use the optional filters option to control which data to restore.
+Instead, use the optional filters to control which data to restore.
 {:.info-box.note}